Binary dynamics from Einstein-Maxwell theory at second post-Newtonian order using effective field theory: EINSTEIN-MAXWELL THEORY

-where we have used the leading PN order of the NRG fields to find the 2PN order terms.
-We extract the vertex for the NRG fields coupling to the worldline mass up to 2PN order:
+\end{widetext} where we have used the leading PN order of the NRG fields to determine the 2PN order terms.
+We then extract the vertex for the NRG fields coupling to the worldline mass up to the 2PN order:

-where the heavy solid lines represent the worldlines and the black blobs represent the particle mass on the worldline.
-Similarly, we extract the two scalar NRG field exchange,
+where the heavy solid lines represent the worldlines, and the black blobs represent the particle mass on the worldline.
+Similarly, we extract the exchange of the two scalar NRG fields:

-These are the only possible NRG fields coupling with worldline particle up to 2PN order.
-Using a similar procedure one can extend this to higher PN order couplings of NRG fields.
+These are the only NRG fields that couple with the worldline particle up to 2PN order.
+Using a similar procedure, one can extend this to higher PN order couplings of NRG fields.